jutkko/mindown/README.md

 - GitHub style [markdown](http://daringfireball.net/projects/markdown/)

 ### Input

 ### Output
 ## Todo
+I use [Mindnote](https://mindnode.com/) for visualising the mindmaps.
+There are a few things I'd like to be included in the graph interface.
 ### Notes
 ### Checkbox
 ### Photos

 ## Project52
 This is a project from my [Project52](https://github.com/jutkko/project52).